azmatalvi42/Pomodoro-Planner/README.md

 - [React Native Documentation](https://reactnative.dev/): Deep dive into React Native components and APIs.
 - [Contribution Guidelines](CONTRIBUTING.md): Understand the process and standards for contributing to this project.

-## Community

-Join our growing community of developers and productivity enthusiasts:

-- [GitHub Issues](https://github.com/your-repo/issues): Report bugs and suggest new features.
-- [Discussions](https://github.com/your-repo/discussions): Share ideas and ask questions.
-- [Discord Server](https://discord.gg/your-invite-link): Collaborate in real-time with other contributors.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as long as you include the original license.

-## Acknowledgments

-Thank you to everyone who has contributed to this project.
-Together, we can build a tool that makes productivity accessible to everyone.

 <img width="199" alt="Screenshot 2025-01-14 at 8 44 13 PM" src="https://github.com/user-attachments/assets/28033610-781a-4f29-9a0b-22ffe28dcf2c" />
 <img width="199" alt="Screenshot 2025-01-14 at 8 44 25 PM" src="https://github.com/user-attachments/assets/05cebd1a-3026-4fe7-8fa5-19141ae08185" />